-Projects developed within this hybrid research and studio initiative will explore the expansive possibilities for studio practice within pandemic conditions, with a focus on design practice and education.
+Projects developed within this hybrid research and studio initiative explore the expansive possibilities for studio practice within pandemic conditions, with a focus on design practice and education.

 Design in the Age of Social Distance